 Unlike practice expense, professional work values do not change over time, allowing reimbursement rates for speech-language pathology codes to remain relatively stable.

-Because CPT 92506 included many different evaluation procedures, SLPs have been paid the same rate whether they provided an evaluation for one disorder or many.
+Because CPT 92506 included many different evaluation procedures, SLPs had been paid the same rate whether they provided an evaluation for one disorder or many.
 The new codes essentially reflect smaller components of the original 92506, so SLPs should expect to see lower payments for each type of evaluation when compared with past payments for 92506.

 Yes, SLPs may use these codes for any patient population, as long as they are the codes that are most descriptive of the evaluation being provided.
 Keep in mind that other evaluation codes—for dysphagia, aphasia, and cognitive performance, among others—are also available for the adult population.
 A full list of CPT codes available to SLPs can be found on ASHA's billing and reimbursement webpage.